Lucas Bols

 Lucas Bols N.V. is a Dutch public company in the business of production, distribution, sales and marketing of alcoholic beverages.
 It claims to be the oldest distillery brand in the world.
-Its brand portfolio consists of Bols, Galliano, Vaccari, Pisang Ambon, Gold Strike and a large group of Dutch genevers and liqueurs.
+Its brand portfolio consists of Bols, Galliano, Vaccari, Tequila Partida, Pisang Ambon, Gold Strike and a large group of Dutch genevers and liqueurs.
 It produces about 3 million cases a year, with yearly revenues exceeding 95 million euros.

 History

 Beginnings

 In 1575 the Bols family opened their distillery t Lootsje (the little shed) in Amsterdam.
 The distillery was located outside the city walls on the post road to Haarlem, situated next to a stream.
 By 1612 the city's walls had expanded to encompass the distillery, and the stream was dug out into a canal called the Rozengracht because of rose nurseries in the area.
 Around the same time, a new stone building was constructed to house the distillery.
 The first official mention is in 1640 in Amsterdam town papers, where Pieter Jacobszoon Bols is documented as operator of t Lootsje on the Rozengracht.

-Lucas Bols was born in 1652.
-His era corresponded with the Dutch Golden Age, when the Netherlands were a colonial power, and led the world in international commerce.
+The era of Lucas Bols (born 1652) corresponded with the Dutch Golden Age, when the Netherlands were a colonial power, and led the world in international commerce.
 The Dutch East India Company, of which Lucas was a major shareholder, brought exotic herbs, spices and fruits back to Amsterdam, and these were used to create new liqueurs and genevers.

 During the 18th century, the Bols family became a very prosperous dynasty, but found itself becoming more and more detached from the day-to-day operation of the distillery.
 This lack of family leadership, along with the Continental Blockade of Napoleon, severely weakened the company, and when last male heir, Herman Bols, died in 1813, the company was offered for sale.